 N°5 1921 Parfum

 N°5 (Parfum) is a popular perfume by Chanel for women and was released in 1921.
 The scent is floral-powdery.
-Projection and longevity are above-average.
-It is still available to purchase.
-Pronunciation
+The longevity is above-average.
+It is still in production.

 Main accords